edanarredo/GHCB-Data-Visualization/README.md

 You can view a deployment of it here: https://edanarredo.github.io/GHCB-Data-Visualization/

-I'm still figuring out project structure 'etiquette' so I apologize if nevigating this repository is confusing (there aren't too many files anyways).
+I'm still figuring out project structure 'etiquette' so I apologize if navigating this repository is confusing (there aren't too many files anyways).

 Technology Used: HTML, CSS, JavaScript, Bootstrap 4